-Welcome to the fourth article in the series ‘Are You Spending Your Health on Wealth?’ where today I’m exploring how to find financial stress relief.
+Welcome to the fourth article in the series ‘Are You Spending Your Health on Wealth?’
+Where today I’m exploring how to find financial stress relief.
 Read the first article here, the second post here, and third here.

 In prior weeks I covered ways in which you could embrace, reduce, manage, or relieve workplace stress.
 Today I’ll discuss the implications – both bad and good – of personal finances on stress.

-When we’re stressed, we may lose our restraints more quickly or tend to want to ‘reward’ ourselves and end up spending money recklessly and eating more junk food.
+When we’re stressed, we may lose our restraints more quickly or tend to want to ‘reward’ ourselves and end up wasting money and eating more junk food.
 We lose sleep, ignore relationships or get involved in toxic ones, and often get sicker as a result.
 All this leads to more stress and vulnerability.
 It becomes a vicious circle.

 What does this have to do with workplace stress and golden handcuffs?
 I see it as all inter-related.